-Any employee desiring to take personal leave may do so by making a written request to his supervisor at least twenty-four (24) hours prior to the time of the requested leave.
+Any employee desiring to take personal leave shall make a written request to his or her supervisor at least twenty-four (24) hours prior to the time of the requested leave.
+The supervisor will respond in a timely manner with an approval or denial of the request.
 The twenty-four hour requirement may be waived by the supervisor when the supervisor deems it appropriate.